MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Demos/Ignite_2024/DEMO_Ex0.md

 1. Select **Reset password** at the bottom of the page, then **Close** on the confirmation page.

-You have successfully reset Joni’s password for the lab exercises.
+You have successfully reset Joni's password for the lab exercises.

 ## Task 3 – Assign the Compliance Administrator role